 Commercial License

 So, the next time you want to use an image, think about the source.
 Is it allowed?
-Should you be uploading this to your Cricut machine?
-Image and SVG licensing can be tricky so be sure to read the information on the page where you source an image or file.
+Can you use it for your crafts?
+Image and SVG licensing for crafts can be tricky so make sure you read the information on the page where you source an image or file.

-The Cricut Angel Policy for Image and SVG Licenses
+The Cricut Angel Policy for Image and SVG Licensing for Crafts

-FAQs About Image And SVG Licenses for Cricut Images
+FAQs About Image And SVG Licensing for Crafts

 What about the files you purchase?